rickycodes/retrorecord/README.md

 ## Retrorecord [![Build Status](https://travis-ci.org/rickycodes/retrorecord.svg?branch=master)](https://travis-ci.org/rickycodes/retrorecord)

-share screenshots and recrordings from RetroPie to twitter:
+share screenshots and recrordings to twitter:
 https://twitter.com/whatmeplaying

 <img src='./screenshots/mario.png' />

 ## Requirements
-This was setup to run on a Raspberry Pi 3 Model B running [RetroPie](https://retropie.org.uk/).
-I'm sure it would work on other [Retroarch](https://www.retroarch.com/)'s as well.
+This was originally built to run on a Raspberry Pi 3 Model B running [RetroPie](https://retropie.org.uk/).
+I've been able to get it working on my [MiSTer](https://github.com/MiSTer-devel/Main_MiSTer/wiki) as well.
+I'm sure it would work on other [Retroarch](https://www.retroarch.com/)'s or with any system that's capturing screenshots or videos.
 I wouldn't try this on an older Pi 1, or single core system.
 The screenshot stuff should work (maybe this should be configurable?) but the recording/gif converting would likely be too slow on a single core system (it can already bog down the Pi 3 at times).

 Requirements: